Nowikens/golang-Back-End-Assignment/README.md

 # Changes 2025
 1. Updated go version to 1.24
-2. Replaced bufio with encoding/csv
+2. Replaced `bufio` with `encoding/csv`
 3. Allowed any email column position - this change also made headers line required
 4. New CLI flags
-    - --format - previously it was just printing go's slice of structs, now it's json.
+    - `--format` - previously it was just printing Go's slice of structs, now it's json.
 JSON is now the only supported and default format but code was written with extending to other formats in mind.
-    - --output - previously output was printed to console, now can be written to file
+    - `--output` - previously output was printed to console, now can be written to a file
 5. Tests
-    - increased code coverage
+    - Increased test coverage
-    - some minor changes in existing tests to comply with code changes
+    - Some minor changes in existing tests to comply with code changes
-6. Created Makefile
+6. Created `Makefile`
-    - one command coverage html report generation
+    - One command to generate coverage html report
     ```make coverage```
-7. Supressed logger output to console while running tests
+7. Suppressed logger output to console while running tests